« View All Posts

 With all of this being said, you also want to avoid things that will absorb that smell.

 Are there insulation and building materials that will hold that smell?
-Yes, there is, but some materials like open cell spray foam in grow rooms are getting a bad rap because of its composition.
+Yes, there is, but some materials, like open cell spray foam in grow rooms, are getting a bad rap because of their composition.

 Will Open Cell Spray Foam Absorb Marijuana Smell?

-Here’s the quick answer – open cell spray foam has never been shown to retain any kind of odor.
+Here's the quick answer -- open cell spray foam doesn't hold onto any odors.

-Fibrous materials, like fiberglass or certain drywall materials, are much more likely to have smells get absorbed in them.
-Drywall is also very porous and has more pathways for the smell to get through.
-That’s why the odor of marijuana can cling to it.
+On the other hand, materials like fiberglass or certain types of drywall are much more likely to soak up smells.
+Drywall is also porous, giving odors more ways to sneak through.
+That’s why you’ll notice the smell sticking to it.

 Marijuana Grow Smell Control

-Now that you know that open cell spray foam isn’t going to contribute to the smell of your grow room lingering, we’ve got some tips to combat that odor.
+Now that you know open cell spray foam isn’t going to make the smell of your grow room stick around, here are some tips to help combat that odor.

 The Best Insulation for Your Grow Room